The most common cancer in men in the United States is prostate cancer. It impacts one in eight men, and your risk increases as you age.

 What Treatments Are Available For Prostate Cancer?

-Prostate cancer treatment is unique to you.
+Treatment for prostate cancer is unique to you.
 This personalized approach to care means doctors choose the best treatment option based on your specific health needs.

 A watchful waiting strategy — also called active surveillance — is a common choice for men who have low-to-medium risk of developing prostate cancer.